top of page

 Home during winter

-There's no place like home, unless you're a carer.
-As much as we may love our homes, for many of us, keeping on top of the household chores can be hard.
+As much as we may love our homes, for many of us, keeping on top of the household chores can be hard to juggle alongside our long to do lists.
 And we know that maintaining our homes during the cold, wet season can make things even trickier.

-So from drying clothes to carpet cleaning, read various tips that were helpful for other carers in our community.
+So from keeping clothes dry without getting mould, to cleaning the carpets after muddy wheelchair wheels track over them, read various tips that were helpful for other carers in the community.

 Read: A carer's home during winter